 Homeless veteran Bob 'Drillbit' Taylor manages to enjoy life anyhow and even saves some cash for his dream, an 'all-paid' move to Alaska, even if that may take many years.
-His dream comes within reach when clever nerd Wade, has fat friend Ryan 'T-dog' and cocky shrimp Jim, all new to junior high-school, are bullied so badly by emancipated Filkins and his buddies that they advertise for a bodyguard.
+His dream comes within reach when clever nerd Wade, has fat friend Ryan 'T-dog' and cocky shrimp Jim, all new to high-school, are bullied so badly by emancipated Filkins and his buddies that they advertise for a bodyguard.
 Only Drillbit seems affordable and not crazy, so he's hired and drains their pocket-money and home content.
 He's clueless how to protect them but gives them (bogus) self-defense classes.
 Written by

 The end credits show a scene of a kid walking into the nurses office asking for help (similar to what Drillbit did when he got punched).
 Drillbit appears as the school nurse, who then asks the kid who punched him and promising him it will "never happen again".
 See more »

 5 of 8 people found this review helpful.

 Was this review helpful to you?